toufiqul-hasan/dental-plus/README.md

 ## Live Link: https://dental-plus-dr.web.app

-## Description:
+## Features:

 - This website offers dental checkups.
-- Patient can easily create their user account.
+- Patients can easily create their account.
-- After successfully account creation patient can book their checkups.
+- Patients can book their checkups after successfully creating an account.
-- User can reset their login password.
+- Patients can also log in using Google.
-- User can also log in using Google.
+- Patients can also reset their login password.

 ## Technologies Used: